What Is Cardiorespiratory Endurance and How Can You Improve It?

 woman running in city | Cardiorespiratory Endurance

 Increasing your endurance is key to improving your overall fitness.
 “The greater your cardiorespiratory endurance, the longer and harder you can push yourself during a workout or athletic event,” Thieme says.
-This helps with traditional cardio activities — like running a 10K or cycling — allowing you to go farther, faster.
+This helps with traditional cardio activities — like running on a treadmill or cycling — allowing you to go farther, faster.

 But it also gives you an edge in other types of workouts.
 “If you’re doing HIIT, for example, it means being able to sustain a higher exercise intensity before fatigue starts taking a toll on performance,” he says.